cembooks/toolbox/shape-functions/README.md

 <h2> Introduction </h2>

-This program was used to compose the swap tables in the pull "Nedelec orientation fix nr.1".
-It can also be used for verification.
+This program can be used for verification of the pull "Nedelec orientation fix nr.1".

 <h2> Operation </h2>